NOSA Home Page

 Another sighting system that has become popular of late is the red dot.
 Yes some models have options of variable size and shape dots and/or illuminated crosshairs and/or different colours, but collectively we can refer to them all as red dots here.
 These devices can have the outward appearance of a small scope in that they may be in a tube attached to the firearm with regular scope rings; a red sighting dot appears centered on a glass/plastic lens inside and optionally there may be magnification of the target.
 Other varieties have less bulk and omit the tube and have the lens out in the open.
 In both cases you see the target through the lens and simply put the red dot on it.

-Last summer I tried a red dot mounted on a Browning BL-22 rimfire lever gun.
+Last summer I got to try a red dot mounted on a Browning BL-22 rimfire lever gun.
 They made a sweet shooting and effective combination.
 As with a scope, there is a minor increase in weight and bulk, and admittedly you should try not to physically abuse such a device by using it to drive nails ... again.

 But most of us handle our pet firearms, with or without such devices, as if they were indeed precious to us.
 So scopes and red dots are acceptable.
 [Side note: I will never mount a scope or red dot unless, by simply removing it, the iron sights remain as a functional backup.
 Folks who buy rifles without iron sights simply ignore the risk of a hunting trip being ruined by a banged up or fogged scope.
 I've had a couple of misadventures with scopes in remote areas, and continued with iron sights.
 And no nails were involved.]